Armed Trump supporters at Florida polling site were off-duty guards and had not been hired, officials say

 The incident comes as tensions have flared at other early-voting sites across the country after President Trump called on his supporters to monitor polling places for potential fraud.

-Thurston said one of the two off-duty guards, an acquaintance of his, is a private security guard detailed to the Pinellas County GOP offices.
+Thurston said one of the two off-duty guards, an acquaintance of his, is a private security guard detailed to the county GOP offices.
 He said that she came to the tent with a friend, a fellow security guard, after work to show their support for Trump and to pose for pictures in front of the tent.

 He declined to identify the woman by name, and a representative of the Pinellas County GOP could not be immediately reached for comment.